sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/secure-sensu.md

 See [Run a Sensu cluster](../cluster-sensu/) for more information about how to configure agents for a clustered configuration.
 {{% /notice %}}

-## Configure Sensu agent mTLS authentication
+## Optional: Configure Sensu agent mTLS authentication

 **COMMERCIAL FEATURE**: Access client mutual transport layer security (mTLS) authentication in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][5].